flaxandteal/dewret/docs/comparison.md

 # Dewret Comparison Guide

+## Synopsis

+Dewret occupies a unique position in the workflow ecosystem as a general-purpose **Python-to-workflow compiler**.
+It's not a replacement for execution engines or orchestrators, but rather a tool that makes writing portable workflows as easy as writing Python code.
+This makes it ideal for scenarios where workflow portability, standards compliance, and developer productivity are paramount.

 ## Overview

 This guide compares Dewret with leading workflow creation and orchestration tools, highlighting the unique value proposition and trade-offs of each approach.

+As explained above, Dewret is not a workflow execution engine - it uses dask internally - so, strictly, comparisons are between each engine and Dewret-plus-any-execution-backend (e.g. [cwltool](https://cwltool.readthedocs.io/)).

 ## Quick Comparison Matrix